SajedurRahmanFiad/PyDataman/README.md

 </pre>
 Another example of checking if a variable exists -
 <pre>
-import PyVariable
+import pyvariable
-data = Variables.LocalVariable()
+data = pyvariable.LocalVariable()
-if data.exists("X"):  # The method returns true if the variable exists
+if data.exists("X"):  # The method returns true if the variable exists in your folder
       print("The variable X exists")
 else:
       print("The variable X doesn't exist")